-In the first year of implementing Zoom's Accessibility Plan, Communication, other than ICT Pillar progress focused on barriers related to accessible external corporate communications.
+In the second year of implementing Zoom's Accessibility Plan, Communication, other than ICT Pillar progress continued to be focused on barriers related to accessible external corporate communications.

-ICT Pillar progress is on track.
-Since we published our Accessibility Plan in May 2023, Zoom continued to promote accessibility best practices to external-facing employees who interact with customers with disabilities - in particular, our Customer Success Managers - to increase awareness, including through an accessibility course available to Zoom customer support staff.
+ICT Pillar progress remains on track.
+Since we published our Accessibility Plan in 2023 and our first Progress Report in 2024, Zoom has continued to promote accessibility best practices to external-facing employees who interact with customers with disabilities - in particular, our Customer Success Managers - to increase awareness, including through an accessibility course available to Zoom customer support staff.